Check if your email has been exposed in data breaches

 Good job!
 Your email address appears to be safe from known data breaches.

 However, stay cautious.
 Even strong passwords can't protect you from every threat.
-Start using email aliases — if hackers ever steal your password, you can simply disable the alias, making the stolen information useless to them.
+Start using email aliases — if hackers ever steal your data, you can simply disable the alias, making the stolen information useless to them.

 If your email was part of a data breach, it means hackers might have access to your address — and possibly your password, name, or other details.
 This can lead to spam, phishing attempts, or even unauthorized access to your accounts.